Author Archives: Jack Rawlins

 (A Best of the Best ride)

 Mt.
 Diablo is another of the three iconic Bay Area climbs.
 It’s less tranquil than Mt.
 Hamilton and less scenic than Mt.
 Tam, but it’s grand nonetheless.
 No other ride gives you such a distinct sense of “climbing a mountain.”
-It’s a long climb but never brutal until the last 100 yards.
+It’s a long climb but never brutal (typically 7%) until the last 100 yards (12-15%).
 It’s an iconic ride, and there isn’t a serious cyclist in the Bay Area who hasn’t done it, many times.
 The view from the top is a tourist attraction, and for good reason—they say on a clear day a person looking north and east can see further than from any other spot on the planet except Kilimanjaro.
 OK, that turns out to be a myth perpetrated by real estate developers—it’s not even the biggest view in California, Mt.
 Whitney’s being much larger—but you can see bits of 40 of the 58 California counties, you can see the mountains around Lake Tahoe, and you can see rock formations in Yosemite.
 That’s pretty cool.

 Mt.
 Diablo, as much as any ride in Bestrides, is affected by traffic.
 Diablo is a magnet for tourists, hikers, mountain bikers, and rock climbers—and their cars.
-On summer weekends, the place is a zoo.
+On summer weekends, the place can be a zoo.
 If you were ever going to get up early and be on the bike by 7 am (or call in sick and ride on a weekday), this is the time.
 In the early morning it’s like the road is closed to cars…and in fact it may well be, since there’s a gate across the road that’s typically closed at night (the park “opens” at 8 am).
 Riding this ride with no or very few cars triples the pleasure, and changes the descent from good to grand.
-Despite the crush, the hill is very bike-friendly—there are signs at most blind curves reading “Do not pass bikes on blind curves,” for instance.
+Having said all this, I must confess that the last time I rode Diablo (7/18/26), in my descent from the summit to the floor I met not one car in my lane.

 There are frequent bathroom opportunities, since many of the campgrounds lining the road have facilities, and water at the summit as well as the entrance gate.